General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Affine Deformations

 \subsection{Shape Recovery}

 Once the deformation is known the shape before and after deformation is easily calculated.
-Indeed from the first image, the points are known up to scalar multiplication.
-From the second image, this scalar for each point is computed by linear means.
+Indeed from the first image, each point is known up to a scalar multiplication (depth).
+From the second image, this scalar for each point is computed linearly.
 The complicated part is to compute the deformation and this is our focus.